From loop quantum gravity to cosmology: the two-vertex model: Introduction

 Despite the advances made on both full LQG and LQC, the implementation of the dynamics and the search of a semiclassical sector of the theory (that would relate the theory with smooth solutions to the Einstein's equation) remain as the main open problems of the theory.
 Besides, the identification of a cosmological sector within LQG in order to make contact with the results of LQC---and, in the semiclassical limit, with relativistic cosmology---is still missing~\cite{ashtekarShortReviewLoop2021}.

 The study of simple (truncated) models within the full theory has proved to be extremely useful.
 The truncation to a fixed graph is described by the corresponding holonomy-flux phase space on the graph and its quantization leads to the spin networks with support on that graph.
-The simplest non-trivial graphs are the \mbox{2-vertex}, $N$-edge graphs (the so-called 2-vertex model, for brevity)~\cite{Rovelli_Vidotto_SteppingOutHomogeneity2008, Borja_Freidel_Garay_Livine_2010_Return, Borja_Diaz-Polo_Garay_Livine_2010_Dynamics, Borja:2011ha, Aranguren_Garay_Livine_2022,Livine_Martin-Benito_ClassicalSettingEffective2013}.
-The 2-vertex model can be interpreted as two polyhedra with identical areas but, in general, with different volume.
+The simplest nontrivial graphs are the \mbox{two-vertex}, $N$-edge graphs (the so-called two-vertex model, for brevity)~\cite{Rovelli_Vidotto_SteppingOutHomogeneity2008, Borja_Freidel_Garay_Livine_2010_Return, Borja_Diaz-Polo_Garay_Livine_2010_Dynamics, Borja:2011ha, Aranguren_Garay_Livine_2022,Livine_Martin-Benito_ClassicalSettingEffective2013}.
+The two-vertex model can be interpreted as two polyhedra with identical areas but, in general, with different volume.
 The classical dynamics of these polyhedra has been studied analytically in a symmetry-reduced sector (by a global $\text{U}(N)$ symmetry)~\cite{Borja_Freidel_Garay_Livine_2010_Return} and, more recently, numerically in the general case~\cite{Aranguren_Garay_Livine_2022}.
 In both situations a cosmological behavior is observed, presenting oscillatory and divergent regimes that avoid any singularities.
-Besides, in~\cite{Livine_Martin-Benito_ClassicalSettingEffective2013} it was shown that, in the low-curvature regime, the $\text{U}(N)$-reduced 2-vertex dynamics is related to the classical dynamics of a Friedmann-Lemaître-Robertson-Walker (FLRW) universe with a cosmological constant.
+Besides, in~\cite{Livine_Martin-Benito_ClassicalSettingEffective2013} it was shown that, in the low-curvature regime, the $\text{U}(N)$-reduced \mbox{two-vertex} dynamics is related to the classical dynamics of a Friedmann-Lemaître-Robertson-Walker (FLRW) universe with a cosmological constant.